mikeAdamss/gtk/README.md

 ## Defining a new inventory item

-To add a serverless function to the inventory add an entry as per the below to your `inventory.yaml` file.
+To add an endpoint to to the inventory add an entry as per the below to your `inventory.yaml` file.

 ```yaml
 functions: